jimsalterjrs/sanoid/README.md

 	This argument tells syncoid to not recreate clones on the target on initial sync, and do a normal replication instead.

++ --no-full-clone
+	Only applies to recursive transfer when clone handling is active.
+	In case a clone origin is missing (on destination) because its transfer was interrupted
+    don't switch to a full clone sync.
+    Example worst case scenario this may help prevent:
+    A 1TB dataset has 500 identical clones.
+Overall it uses just 1 TB storage space at the source, because all clone share the storage with origin.
+    Assume a recursive transfer is started that needs to send all datasets (origin and 500 clones).
+	Assume also the origin dataset transfer ends up failing.
+Without selecting this option, the recursive transfer proceeds to next recursive dataset, and because origin is missing (receive not completed), each clone becomes a full clone and we end up trying to transfer 500TB !

 + --dumpsnaps

 	This prints a list of snapshots during the run.